Pebaz/Craft/TEST.md

 #### Testing Methodology

 1. Create Python functions to test output from functionality.
-2. Run Wing files that test their own output?
+2. Run Craft files that test their own output?